Drabble/async-tasks/README.md

 a file to read.

 Setting up a CI for automated testing with a tool such as GitHub Actions.

+Caching async tasks when the number of tasks under execution is above a certain threshold.
+There is a limit to the number of concurrent thread depending on the system.

+Tests should be improved to avoid using thread sleep.
+Thread sleep does not always execute in the same way based on the underlying machine and the CPU load.

 ## Style guide